Leadenhall Street: North side

 88 Leadenhall Street - a 7-storey office building designed by Fitzroy Robinson & Partners and completed in 1999.
 It is clad in limestone, granite and brick.
-The design references the art-deco style Cunard House, built on the site in the 1930s.
+The design references the art deco style Cunard House, built on the site in the 1930s.

 100 Leadenhall Street - a 7-storey office building designed by Fitzroy Robinson & Partners and built in 1971–75.
 It was the UK headquarters of the Bank of Credit and Commerce International, which was liquidated in 1991 after widespread fraud and money laundering.
 The building was reclad in glass and stone in 2002 as part of a refurbishment programme designed by Rolfe Judd Architects.
 It will be redeveloped as a 57-storey building designed by SOM.
 It will have an angled façade with diamond pattern glazing, and has been nicknamed “The Diamond”.

 106 Leadenhall Street - a 6-storey office building in the art deco style designed by Joseph Architects and Surveyors and built in 1924.
-It has 3 giant bronze-spandrelled windows framed by Portland stone pilasters [pilaster], with a projecting stone cornice above.
+It has 3 giant bronze-spandrelled windows framed by Portland stone pilasters, with a projecting stone cornice above.
 It will be demolished as part of the 100 Leadenhall Street redevelopment.

 Bankside House, 107 Leadenhall Street - a 7-storey office building built in 1931 by Bankside Investment Trust.
 It is built in Portland stone with deeply modelled classical features, in two sections stepping down towards St Andrew Undershaft church.
 It will be demolished as part of the 100 Leadenhall Street redevelopment.

 Lloyd’s Bank, 113-116 Leadenhall Street - a 5-storey Victorian bank designed by E. B. Ellis and built in 1891.